sharmas1ddharth/sharmas1ddharth/README.md

 ### Hello there, I am Siddharth Sharma

-<center>You have finally discovered my Github Profile. <br/>Please feel free to clone/fork projects, raise issues and submit if you think something could be better.</center>
+<div align=center>You have finally discovered my Github Profile. <br/>Please feel free to clone/fork projects, raise issues and submit if you think something could be better.</div>

+---

 ### Connect with me: